 WET is a raw, in-yer-face play set during the height of Canada’s involvement in the Afghanistan War.
 A soldier returns home from combat after suffering from a head injury.
 Her husband is forced to become her caregiver while she struggles with PTSD and he tries to unravel the mystery of what exactly happened to her.
 She finds herself abandoned by the country she served, in a near catatonic state, physically immobile, and left to languish in poverty in a basement suite with her unemployed and intimacy-starved husband.
 Tension escalates when a former war comrade shows up unwelcomed and unhinged.
 WET offers a devastating account of what some of our veterans come home to and how they must struggle to reclaim their humanity after being trained and conditioned into killing machines.
-The play mostly takes place in the aforementioned basement suite.
-As such, ITSAZOO will produce WET in a site-specific venue, an actual basement suite, thereby enhancing its potential for intimacy and intensity.
+ITSAZOO will produce WET in an immersive environment, thereby enhancing its potential for intimacy and intensity.

 Nudity, Coarse Language, Violence

 May 8 to May 27, 2018 The Russian Hall, 600 Campbell Ave.